The ultimate Chicago travel guide: I’ll tell you where to stay, what to eat and how to burn it off!

 What are your favorite Chicago hot spots?
 Did I miss anything?
 Since I live just three hours away I know I’ll be back soon so be sure to leave a comment below with your tips!

 Where would you like me to head next?
 Any cities you’d love to learn more about?
 In the meantime, stay tuned for more great travel guides including Vancouver, Whistler and Palm Springs!

 Disclosure: Choose Chicago coordinated my hotel accommodations, meals and activities during my stay.
-Photography by Alejandro Photography.
-I was not compensated to write this post.
-All thoughts are my own.

 Check out more of my travel spots on my Pinterest board!